MuhammedMagdyy/Calculator-App/README.md

 # Calculator-App
-This is a simple Calculator which has (Add, Subtract, Multiply, Devide).
+This is a simple Calculator which has (Add, Subtract, Multiply, Divide).